companieshouse/fil-tuxedo-stack/roles/database/README.md

 ### Chunk configuration

 The `initial_chunk` and `additional_chunks` parameters both represent chunks belonging to a dbspace.
-The former parameter is mandator and takes the form of a dictionary, while the later is an optional dictionaries.
+The former parameter is mandatory and takes the form of a dictionary, while the later is an optional dictionaries.
 In either case, the following options are supported:

 | Name           | Default |                                                              |
 |----------------|---------|--------------------------------------------------------------|